LangdalP/EPCC-OpenMP-micro-benchmarks/README.md

 A long delay time can make the inner loops take a while.
 The time spent on scheduling is orders of magnitude less.
 Because the benchmark measures overhead as `avg_test_time - avg_reference_time`, this leads to the scheduling overheads getting "drowned out" by the time spent waiting.

 #### Use one thread per physical core
 If your system supports simultaneous multithreading (e.g. hyper-threading), you risk having logical threads competing for resources.
-In my experiments, the parallel tests took 40% than the reference test when using 8 threads on my quad-core Intel Core i7-2600K.
+In my experiments, the parallel tests took 40% longer than the reference test when using 8 threads on my quad-core Intel Core i7-2600K.

 #### Example parameters
 The following parameters gave good results on my system: